 I love being the smartest guy in the room, or at least thinking I am.
 It’s an ego thing.
-And of course that means it’s not a good thing.
+And that means it’s not a good thing.
 It’s not good to be the smartest guy, and it’s really not good to think I am.
 In fact, all my worst decisions in life have resulted from putting myself in this situation – thinking of myself as the smartest.
 It has never ended well.

-That label ?smartest guy? (or gal), whether it?s true or not, makes us vulnerable to our own weaknesses.
+That label “smartest guy” (or girl), whether it’s true or not, makes us vulnerable to our own weaknesses.
 When I think I am smarter than everyone else my respect for them almost automatically diminishes.
 I have made the valuation that I am above them, and this makes it easy to ignore their opinions and contributions.
 Clearly any perspective but mine doesn’t matter.
 I become a council of one.
 And when this happens my weaknesses and blind spots are magnified because I have removed any checks and balances.

-If we ever find ourselves ?in a room? (a context) where we are the smartest, we should change it, and fast, either by helping others get smarter or by switching rooms.
+If we ever find ourselves “in a room” (any context or environment) where we are the smartest, we should change it, and fast, either by helping others get smarter or by switching rooms.
 Which of these is the best solution depends on circumstance.
 When I’m with my two young daughters I’m probably smarter than they are (although the seven year old is giving me a run for my money), but my responsibility is to teach and share and help them discover so that they surpass me.
-But I also need to conscientiously listen to them; they have insights of their own that can correct and teach me, and if I am so content to be ?smarter?
-I end up worse off.
+But I also need to conscientiously listen to them; they have insights of their own that can correct and teach me, and if I am so content to be “smarter” I end up worse off.

 If I find myself on a team at work on which no one is smarter than me I must do all I can to change that too.
 It could be assisting teammates to develop their skills and knowledge.
 Or it might mean that the team needs to change, either because I leave or others do.
 Much of this depends on circumstance, authority, and flexibility.
 But no matter what the situation cannot remain status quo.